 Kay Sprinkel Grace understands the challenges of 21st century philanthropy as well as its opportunities, and brings her experience from working with countless nonprofit organizations to bear on the current issues affecting donor development, fund raising, outreach, message strategy and volunteerism.

 As principal of her own organization since 1989, her clients include public media, hospitals, universities, arts and cultural organizations, environment and social justice organizations, churches and education, as well as community-based services.
-From 2004 – 2007 she was principal lead consultant to the Corporation for Public Broadcasting for a major giving initiative in which more than 100 public television licensees participated.
-A sampling of her recent clients include KQED; Goodwill Industries of San Francisco, San Mateo and Marin; United Way of Sacramento; Wells Fargo Center for the Performing Arts; Sonoma Community Foundation; Santa Rosa City College; San Francisco Symphony; San Francisco Museum of Modern Art; Exploratorium; NatureBridge; Sustainable Conservation; Sutter Health Systems, including regional hospitals; Cal State Hayward and Cal Poly, San Luis Obispo; Futures Without Violence; Catholic Charities; Archdiocesan Schools of Los Angeles; and others.
+A sampling of her recent clients includes KQED; Oregon Public Broadcasting; Sustainable Conservation; On Lok Senior Health Services; Encore.org, California Pacific Medical Center; AIDS Service Foundation of Orange County; Oakland Symphony; Los Angeles Philharmonic; African-American Shakespeare Company; Barter Theatre; Girl Scouts of Northern California; Population Action International; Futures Without Violence; and others.
 A goal of her consulting is to mentor and strengthen leaders within organizations to grow their success while achieving their immediate goals.

-A frequent speaker at Association of Fundraising Professional (AFP) local and regional meetings, including AFP Vineyards and Golden Gate, she will be a key presenter at AFP International in San Antonio in 2014.
-She has participated internationally as a keynote speaker and workshop leader in conferences in Australia, The Netherlands, Slovakia, Czech Republic, Republic of Georgia, Sweden, Great Britain, France and Russia.
-In 2013 she returned to the International Fundraising Festival in Prague, and will be a workshop speaker at the International Fundraising Congress in The Netherlands and a keynote speaker at the Blackbaud Conference in Sydney, Australia, both in October, 2013.
-In 2014 she is slated to speak at the Polish and Italian Fundraising Conferences.
+A frequent speaker at Association of Fundraising Professional (AFP) local and regional meetings, including AFP Central Virginia, Vineyards and Golden Gate Chapters, she was a key presenter at AFP International in San Antonio in 2014.
+She has participated internationally as a keynote speaker and workshop leader in conferences in Australia, The Netherlands, Slovakia, Czech Republic, Republic of Georgia, Italy, Sweden, Great Britain, France and Russia.
+In 2015 she will present at the International Fundraising Festival in Prague, the Italian Fund Raising Festival, the 9th Annual Polish Fundraising Conference, and the Museum Leadership Program in Sydney, Australia.

-On November 7, 2013, Kay Sprinkel Grace will be awarded the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fund Raising by the Lilly Family School of Philanthropy at Indiana University.
+In 2013, she was awarded the Henry A. Rosso Medal for Lifetime Achievement in Ethical Fund Raising by the Lilly Family School of Philanthropy at Indiana University.
 The Rosso Medal recognizes lifelong dedication to emphasizing philanthropy's ethics and values, acting as a mentor to perpetuate and invigorate philanthropic traditions, and noted leadership in a long, productive career of distinction.

 She is the author of six books related to philanthropic practices and board engagement: Beyond Fund Raising (1997 and 2005, Wiley); High Impact Philanthropy (2001, co-author Alan Wendroff, Wiley); Over Goal!
 (2005, Emerson & Church); The Ultimate Board Member’s Book, (Third Edition, Revised 2013, Emerson & Church); Fund Raising Mistakes That Bedevil All Boards (Revised 2009, Emerson & Church) and The AAA Way to Fundraising Success: Maximizing Involvement, Maximizing Results, (2009, Whit Press of Seattle and Jackson Hole).
 She contributed a chapter to Fundraising Management 101, edited by Darien Hayman (2011, Jossey-Bass,) and to MeVolution, edited by Tony Myers and Jon Duchinsky (2012, Civil Sector Press, Toronto) as well as four earlier books by other leaders in the field including early editions of Achieving Excellence in Fundraising by Henry A. Rosso.